ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Updated uppercase/lowercase URI segments for KDC resources.

+* Added 'control_path' parameter in the Joining Request.

 * Clarification on stopping using owned keying material.

 * Clarification on different reasons for processing failures, related policies, and requirement OPT4.